 You’re getting dressed for work and try to ignore the aching pain in your abdomen slowly building from an annoyance to a stabbing sensation.
 You attempt to pull your pants on, but can hardly even stand up straight from this awful feeling.
 You grasp for the bottle of Ibruprofen hoping that it’ll dull your cramps before you have to leave for the office.
-However once they hit full force, they come in waves and are forced to lay down to wait for the medicine to kick in.
-If you can relate, you’ve experienced aunt flo’s wrath of terror.
-But what actually causes cramps during your period and how are you supposed to know when it’s normal or something more serious?
+However once they hit full force, they come in waves and you have to lay down to wait for the medicine to bring you relief.
+What causes cramps during your period and how are you supposed to know when it’s normal or something more serious?

 Why do periods cause cramps?